What is liposuction or lipo procedure?

 When is liposuction indicated?

 Liposuction is most effective for removing localized fat deposits in body areas that do not respond to dieting or exercising.
-Liposuction will also performed before buttock lift or BBL surgery to harvest fat graft.
+Liposuction will also be performed before buttock lift or BBL surgery to harvest the fat graft.
 Liposuction is not intended as a substitute for medical weight loss or bariatric surgery but rather is a contouring procedure.
 It is best utilized in a program of exercise and optimal weight maintenance.

-Liposuction also has many valuable therapeutic applications and has been used effectively to treat medical conditions like non-cosmetic fat accumulation, such as gynecomastia (enlarged, male breast) and under some circumstance lipomas (benign fatty tumors).
+Liposuction also has many valuable therapeutic applications and has been used effectively to treat medical conditions like non-cosmetic fat accumulation, such as gynecomastia (enlarged, male breast) and under some circumstances lipomas (benign fatty tumors).

 What happens prior to liposuction?

 Before surgery, a complete medical history is taken and an examination is conducted in order for Dr. Yuan to evaluate your condition.
 Some people will not be candidates for liposuction and buttock lift procedures.
 Alternative treatments should be considered.
 During the consultation, we will go over the procedure and what results might be expected.
 The doctor will review alternative treatment options and explain the possible risks and complications that may occur.
 Photographs are frequently taken before and after surgery to help evaluate the amount of improvement.

 How is the office liposuction performed?

 Liposuction can be performed in the doctor’s office facility, outpatient surgical suite, or a hospital.
 If general anesthesia is not otherwise indicated, its potential complications can be avoided by the use of local anesthesia (often used with light sedation) via the tumescent technique.
-This breakthrough technique refers to filling the skin with local anesthetic in order to remove unwanted fat more efficiently.
+This breakthrough technique refers to filling the skin with a local anesthetic in order to remove unwanted fat more efficiently.